buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 It is widely recognised in the IETF 6man WG that the whole 3484/6724/getaddrinfo() model is fundamentally inadequate for optimal address selection.
 A model that considers address pairs directly, rather than sorting on destination addresses with the best source for that address, would be preferable, but beyond the scope of this document.

-To simplify address selection, operators may instead look to deploy IPv6-only, and may choose to only use GUA addresses and no ULA addresses.
-Other approaches to reduce the use of IPv4, e.g., through use of DHCPv4 Option 108 as defined in {{RFC8925}}, also helps simplify address selection for nodes.
+To simplify address selection, operators may instead look to deploy IPv6-only and/or may choose to only use GUA addresses and no ULA addresses.
+Other approaches to reduce the use of IPv4, e.g., through use of DHCPv4 Option 108 as defined in {{RFC8925}} as part of an "IPv6 Mostly" deployment model, also helps simplify address selection for nodes.

 # Acknowledgements